jadhavvaish/The-COVID-19-Story/README.md

 # The-COVID-19-Story( Data Exploration and Visualization- Covid-19 Dashboard)
-The COVID-19 Story: Analyzing Data for Insights and Preparedness **Overview**
+The COVID-19 Story: Analyzing Data for Insights and Preparedness.

+**Overview**
 Welcome to the **COVID-19 Data Exploration** and Visualization project!
 This project aims to explore, analyze and visualize the COVID-19 data to gain insights into the impact of the pandemic on various aspects such as infection rates, healthcare systems, and socio-economic factors.
 By leveraging SQL queries, we examine datasets to uncover trends, patterns, and correlations that can inform decision-making and public health strategies.
 Later, **COVID-19 dashboard** is created using Tableau.The COVID-19 Data Visualization in Tableau aims to provide interactive and insightful visualizations of COVID-19 data to facilitate understanding, analysis, and decision-making during the pandemic.
 Leveraging Tableau's robust visualization capabilities, this project comprehensively explores key COVID-19 metrics, trends, and patterns.

 **This proejcts follows 2 major steps:**
 1.*Data Exploration using SQL*(Here MS-SQL Server is used) and, 2.**Creating a Covid-19 Dashboard* using Tableau.